mobxjs/mobx-state-tree/README.md

 -   `types.identifier` Only one such member can exist in a `types.model` and should uniquely identify the object.
 See [identifiers](#identifiers) for more details. `subType` should be either `types.string` or `types.number`, defaulting to the first if not specified.
 -   `types.identifierNumber` Similar to `types.identifier`.
 However, during serialization, the identifier value will be parsed from / serialized to a number.
--   `types.reference(targetType)` creates a property that is a reference to another item of the given `targetType` somewhere in the same tree.
-See [references](#references) for more details.

 ## LifeCycle hooks for `types.model`